-Amongst the other returning guests from The Un-Royal family include TV comic powerhouse Jayde Adams.
-London’s top drag stand-up Myra Dubois, East End original and Bloolips performer, Lavinia Co-op, young upstart and star of Jonny’s Cult London Club The Glory, Margo Marshal and of course the much loved Kate Middleton Choir.
+Other returning guests from The Un-Royal family include TV’s comic powerhouse Jayde Adams, London’s top drag stand-up Myra Dubois, East End original and Bloolips performer, Lavinia Co-op, young upstart and star of Jonny’s Cult London Club The Glory, Margo Marshal and of course the much loved Kate Middleton Choir.

 Jonny himself will be bringing back his much loved Mary Portas homage in a ‘Thrilling’ pre Halloween ‘Scary Mary’ performance, dancing with a 1000 Liza Minnellis (or as many as he can fit on the stage) and kicking things off with a boxing themed Drag King invasion.